 - You can reach your target audience at the right time with segmentation and personalization.

-Think of the Google AdWords platform as an online marketplace, where businesses pay to have their ads shown at the top of the search results page, or get displayed prominently on other websites.
+Think of the Google Ads platform as an online marketplace, where businesses pay to have their ads shown at the top of the search results page or get displayed prominently on other websites.

-In the coming sections of the chapter, we’re going to discuss the structure of the AdWords account dashboard, talking about metrics, bids and the process of selecting keywords.
+In the coming sections of the chapter, we’re going to discuss the structure of the Ads account dashboard, talking about metrics, bids and the process of selecting keywords.

-The chapter will also explain the process of setting up Google Search and Display network ad campaigns, and showcase what metrics and reports you need to track in your Google Analytics account to gather valuable AdWords data.
+The chapter will also explain the process of setting up Google Search and Display network ad campaigns, and showcase what metrics and reports you need to track in your Google Analytics account to gather valuable Google Ads data.

-This is what the AdWords campaign structure looks like:
+This is what the Google Ads campaign structure looks like:

 Keywords are the primary element of an ad campaign, keywords combined together or sometimes even a single keyword makes an ad group.

-All ad groups come under a unique ad campaign, AdWords allows you to create as many as 10,000 campaigns.
+All ad groups come under a unique ad campaign, Google Ads allows you to create as many as 10,000 campaigns per account.

 Here’s a detailed breakdown of the campaign structure, from top to bottom.

-Campaigns are at the highest level of an AdWords account.
+Campaigns are at the highest level of the Google Ads account.
 Each campaign consists of different ad groups which contain keywords.
 To structure campaigns appropriately focus on building your campaigns properly from the start.

-One way to organize your campaigns is to look at the product or sb ervices available in your website navigation menu.
+One way to organize your campaigns is to look at the product or services available in your website navigation menu.
 You can then create a unique campaign for each menu item and create ad groups based on the drop down section of the navigation.